-One of the fastest growing trends in ecommerce fraud protection is the promise of a guaranteed approval rate for transactions.
+One of the fastest growing trends in ecommerce payment fraud protection is the promise of a guaranteed approval rate for transactions.

 In some ways it seems the next logical step in an industry that has been evolving as rapidly as ecommerce itself.
 Future-focused retailers long ago left behind the world of rules-based fraud detection in ecommerce solutions.
-Soon after came guaranteed fraud protection, a model that Signifyd pioneered and one that makes merchants whole for approved orders that turn out to be fraudulent.
+Soon after came guaranteed chargeback fraud protection, a model that Signifyd pioneered and one that makes merchants whole for approved orders that turn out to be fraudulent.

 So why not guarantee a merchant a certain approval rate?
 As a merchant, it would obviously be highly desirable to know with certainty that a precise percentage of the orders that customers initiate would end with a sale.
 But it turns out there are pros and cons involved with the fledgling feature.